Hana-Rawhiti Maipi-Clarke: Views and positions

 During her maiden speech in December 2023, Maipi-Clarke criticised the National-led coalition government, claiming that it had "attacked my whole world from every corner".
 She identified health, the environment, water, land, natural resources and children as key areas of disagreement with the government.

 Maipi-Clarke has supported lowering the voting age to 16 years.

+In November 2025, Maipi-Clarke likened the ongoing internal conflict within Te Pāti Māori to a "a divorce between two parents" and urged reconciliation between the two sides.

 Awards

 In September 2024, Maipi-Clarke won the One Young World Politician of the Year Award, and in December was included on the BBC's 100 Women list.
 In October 2025, she was included in Time's 2025 Time100 Next list of the "world's most influential rising stars".